-We are now accepting guest submissions for our blog from Democrats and lefties.
+We accept guest submissions for our blog from Democrats and lefties.
 Blogging experience is not necessary if you have good writing skills and an interest in U.S. politics.

 Guidelines for submitting posts are as follows:

 - Posts must be generally in support of Democrats or in opposition to our opponents.
-They can be about recent political news or an analysis of an issue and how it relates to Dems.
+Examples of acceptable posts include:

-- 1-2 source link(s) supporting your work must be included.
+- Source link(s) supporting your work must be included.
+Insert the link after the relevant text in parenthesis.
 Links should be to a news or blog source online.
 If you are writing in response to something you heard on television or radio, you must find an article online that supports the story.
-This is to protect our blog from liability.
+This is to protect our blog from lawsuits.

 We’ll review your submission and contact you by email when we publish the article.
 We may also contact you prior to publishing if the article requires editing other than spelling or grammatical errors.

 If you own a blog: